sifatshishir/Maya-AR/README.md

 root "path_to_your_project";
 ```

 * Now the nginx configuration is done.
-Next step: got to `nginxServer` folder and double click the **nginx.exe** file.
+Next step: go to `nginxServer` folder and double click the **nginx.exe** file.
 * Now go to your mobile browser, type: `https:your_ip:3000` (as we are using 3000 port in https)
 * Enjoy the project
 * **PS: Make sure your are under same network of the local machine where nginx in launched**